Smokey and the Bandit: Sequels

-The film was followed by two sequels: Smokey and the Bandit II (1980) and Smokey and the Bandit Part 3 (1983).
+The film was followed by two theatrical sequels: Smokey and the Bandit II (1980) and Smokey and the Bandit Part 3 (1983).
 The second film was a modest box office success, earning $66.1 million against a $17 million budget.

 The third film – which had no involvement from either Hal Needham or Sally Field and contained only a short cameo appearance by Burt Reynolds – revolved entirely around Jackie Gleason's character, was panned by critics, and was a box office bomb, earning only $7 million against a $9 million budget.

-Television spin-off films
+Television

+Bandit (1994)

-A series of four made-for-TV spin-off films (Bandit Goes Country, Bandit Bandit, Beauty and the Bandit, and Bandit's Silver Angel) were produced in 1994 for Universal Television's Action Pack with actor Brian Bloom playing a younger version of the Bandit.
-The three original films introduced two generations of the Pontiac Trans Am and the Dodge Stealth in the television movies.
+A television series was produced and aired in 1994 for Universal Television's Action Pack with actor Brian Bloom playing a younger version of the Bandit.
+The three original films introduced two generations of the Pontiac Trans Am and the Dodge Stealth in the reboot series.

-Television series
+Smokey and the Bandit (TV series)

-In October 2020, a Smokey and the Bandit TV series was revealed to be in development, with a pilot written by David Gordon Green and Brian Sides and also executive produced with his Rough House confederates Jody Hill, Danny McBride and Brandon James, as well as Seth MacFarlane and Erica Huggins of Fuzzy Door.
+In October 2020, a Smokey and the Bandit TV series was revealed to be in development, with a pilot written by David Gordon Green and Brian Sides and also executive produced with his Rough House Pictures confederates Jody Hill, Danny McBride and Brandon James, as well as Seth MacFarlane and Erica Huggins of Fuzzy Door.

+Documentary

+The Bandit (2016) is a documentary film about the making of Smokey and the Bandit and working with director and stuntman Hal Needham.
+Featuring interviews with Burt Reynolds and the crew, the film explores the unique relationship between Reynolds and Needham.
+The film was directed by Jesse Moss.